 These are commonly used to break into online accounts.
 Brute-force attacks are caused when a hacker rapidly puts in as many passwords as possible, trying to find the right combination of letters and characters.

 Command and Control Server

-Also known as a C&C server, this is the central computer that is responsible for issuing commands to botnets and other malware.
+Also known as a C&C server, this is the central computer responsible for issuing commands to botnets and other malware.
 Botnets and malware constantly send information back to the C&C server, like sensitive data or account information, to give more power to its creator.

 Distributed Denial of Service (DDoS)

 Software or hardware that is designed to record a user’s keystrokes.
 Software versions of keyloggers are often tagged along with other viruses and malware packages to capture a user’s credentials for later use.
-Most individuals targeted by keyloggers have no idea they are watched.
+Most individuals targeted by keyloggers have no idea they are being watched.